-This description assumes that you are resident and domiciled in Norway.
-The tax implications may differ if you are not resident or domiciled in Norway.
+This description assumes that you are resident and domiciled in Norway at all times.
+The tax implications may differ if you are not always a resident or domiciled in Norway.

 This description is based on the tax and other laws concerning equity awards intended to take effect or taking effect in Norway as of the date of this prospectus.
 Such laws are often complex and change frequently.
 As a result, the information contained in this supplement may be out of date at the time you are granted an award, acquire shares or sell shares you acquire under the IESPP.